-Give this comfort food staple the best of both worlds by topping a rich chicken stew with mashed potatoes and puff pastry.
+Give this comfort food staple the best of both worlds—a classic chicken pot pie recipe and the ultimate shepherd’s pie recipe—by topping a rich chicken stew with mashed potatoes and puff pastry.

 - 3 lb. russet potatoes, peeled and cut into 1-inch pieces

 - Kosher salt and freshly ground black pepper

 - 2 lb. chicken breast, cut into 1-inch pieces

 - 1⁄2 medium yellow onion, finely chopped